The Neighborhood Counseling Center

 psychotherapist + meditation teacher

-I work with: individual adults, young adults, mothers, & folks interested in mindfulness & meditation.
+I work with: individual adults, young adults, couples, mothers & folks interested in mindfulness & meditation.

 Main issues my clients deal with: stress, anxiety, and overwhelm; growing in self-awareness & self-compassion; identifying purpose & passion; improving relationships (with partners, friends & family)My clients describe me as: warm, approachable, gentle, non-judgmental and supportive.
 A few things you might not know about me from looking at me: I have two little kids who are my greatest joys and my greatest teachers in life.
 I have seen hundreds of live music shows, and I spent time living in Tanzania years ago and (at least used to) speak Swahili!